 9:14 Fight them; Allah will punish them by your hands and will disgrace them and give you victory over them and satisfy the breasts of a believing people.

-As can be seen from the context provided in the above quote – 9:5 is in reference to a specific situation when a war was initiated by evil idolatrous pagans through their breaking of a treaty.
+As can be seen from the context provided in the above quote – 9:5 is in reference to a specific situation when war was initiated by idolatrous pagans through the breaking of a treaty.

-This compelled Muslims at the time to win said war using the best tactics.
-Which Allah (swt) would allow to occur since the enemy was doing evil initiating the war and by being idolatrous pagans.
+This compelled Muslims to win said war using the best tactics.
+Allah (SWT) would allow this since the enemy was doing evil by initiating the war and being idolatrous pagans.

 Esoteric interpretations of the Qur’an.
 In Islam such interpretations are known as taʾwīl (تأويل).
 A concept and term that appears in the Qur’an seventeen times.
 One example being chapter (Surah) Ali ‘Imran.
 Which gives a fundamental definition of:

 5-7 Surely nothing in the earth or in the heaven is hidden from Allah.
 He it is Who shapes you in the wombs as He pleases.
 There is no god but He, the Mighty, the Wise.
 He it is Who has revealed the Book to thee; some of its verses are decisive — they are the basis of the Book — and others are allegorical.